 get off the toilet.

-products which modify the toilet for use - such as a raised toilet seat or toilet frame
+products which modify the toilet so that it is easier to use - such as a raised toilet seat or toilet frame

 products which provide alternatives to the toilet - such as commodes, bedpans and hand held urinals

-Click on toiletting aids for detailed information about products to help you.
+Click on toileting aids for women or toileting aids for men for detailed information about products to help you.